cemreefe/cemreefe.github.io/source/posts/2023/04/15/SimplyMarkdown.md

+---
+emoji:  📄
+tags:   webdev
+        coding
+date:   2023-04-15
+---

 # Creating a website with SimplyMarkdown

-! emoji 📄
-@ SimplyMarkdown, coding, webdev

 ![The markdown logo on blue background.
 It is a big capital M and an arrow pointing down, encapsulated in a soft-corner rectangle.](./markdown.jpeg)